Man arrested after woman found abused, chained in vacant South Side home

 “I’m trying to fight him but I can’t fight him,” she said about being abducted.

-The woman was raped and chained in the basement of the vacant home from May 18 until May 21.
+The woman was raped and chained in the attic of the vacant home from May 18 until May 21.

 “He raped me twice,” the woman said.
 “He left me in there handcuffed and chained.”